 Massachusetts Annual Job Openings

-The BLS estimates 2,080 annual job openings, and a total of 27,870 jobs for Massachusetts High School Teachers in 2026.
+The BLS estimates there will be 2,080 annual job openings, and 27,870 total jobs in 2026 for High School Teachers in this state.

 Nationwide, the prediction is 79,500 annual jobs and 1,095,500 total jobs in 2026.